 Garden City Public Library: A Brief History

-Late in 1922, the twelfth library center of the Wayne County Library was established by Miss Dawson, this was Mrs. Lolita Fyan, later State Librarian, and Miss Tremaine at Perrinsville, one half mile north of Warren Avenue near Perrinsville Road.
-At the home of Mrs. Henry Kubic, a collection of about 200 books were shelved in a corner of the living room.
+In 1923, the twelfth outlet of the Wayne County Library was in the home of Mrs. Henry Kubic on Merriman Road just north of Maplewood.
+A collection of about 200 books were shelved in a corner of the living room.
 Mrs. Kubic and her mother took care of them and loaned them to the people of the community, for which service she received $2.50 a month.
-The supervisors, Miss Winning and Miss McGlannon had signs placed at the crossroads to advertise the location and at “the store”, and pamphlets were distributed in the Perrinsville and Scotch Settlement Schools.
+The supervisors, Miss Winning and Miss McGlannon had signs placed at the crossroads and at “the store” to advertise the location, and pamphlets were distributed in the Perrinsville and Scotch Settlement Schools.
 Adult fiction and juvenile books were popular and the year 1924, 1925, and 1926 showed annual circulations of 1011, 1148, and 1038.

 Then in 1927 it became apparent that the population of the subdivision around the intersection of Middlebelt and Ford Roads, about four miles south, seemed to be growing while Perrinsville’s was dropped off.
 So, on October 3, 1927, the library was moved from Perrinsville to Garden City which was the name of the new settlement.
 The Stonerocks had a general store on the north side of Ford Road, with a small room built on the side which served as the library room.
 Curtains were put at the windows, and a low children’s bench bought, and the room was made quite attractive.
 The entire Stonerock family helped, and the first year 2,971 books were distributed.

-The library was established there the same year Garden City was incorporated as a village, with an estimated population of 900.
+The storefront library was established there the same year Garden City was incorporated as a village (1927), with an estimated population of 900.
 Because it was not too far from work and because they liked the idea of “a garden with every home” more men were moving their families out to Garden City each year.
 The 1930 census showed 2,081 population.
-The registration at the library has 592 and it was officially made a branch.
+The registration at the library has 592 and it was officially made a branch of the Wayne County Library.
 It has outgrown its quarters in Stonerock’s store and had been moved to a new building on Middlebelt Road donated by Mr. Arnold Folker, mayor.
 The village agreed to furnish the heat and light, and the County Library increased the number of books to 1685.
 Mrs. Dorothy Seymour was in charge and later Miss Antoinette Showers helped her.
 12,342 books were circulated in the year 1929-1930.

 The library continued its service (3:30 – 8:00 p.m.) in this little white building until 1932 when changes in the village administration caused Mr. Folker to charge rent and the village leased a building in the Penrod Block on Ford Road.
 Miss Campbell was in charge of the branch then, with Louise Bock Johnson assisting her.
 They helped to keep Garden City supplied with good reading material during the depression years, which years brought a new high circulation figure of 28,751 books in 1933.